riatelab/distanamo/README.md

 This package allows you to create distance cartograms (or distance anamorphoses, hence the name).

+This is done by extending (by interpolation) to the layer(s) of the study area (territorial divisions, network...) the local displacement between the source coordinates and the image coordinates, derived from the distances between each pair of homologous points (source / image points).

+Note that this package is more geared towards the creation of cartograms based on the bidimensional regression technique than specifically towards the study and comparison of two 2D configurations in order to assess their similarity (for this we recommend using the [BiDimRegression](https://cran.r-project.org/web/packages/BiDimRegression/index.html) package which is geared towards applying bidimensional regression in the area of psychological research, face research and comparison of 2D-data patterns in general).

 ## Installation

 You can install the development version of `distanamo` from GitHub with: